← research

 The Sirius B Signal

 The photons cluster more than they should.
 At 3.1 million events, even a small deviation is statistically enormous.
 The deviation is 5.4% above Poisson randomness.
+This part is real and reproducible.

 Source: Chandra ObsID 1421, HRC-S/LETG, 22 ks, October 28 1999